mchelen/michaelchelen.net/_posts/2010-12-07-android-connectbot-ssh-key-auth-howto.md

 # Generate Pubkey Settings
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.generate.settings.png)

 The new pubkey settings.
 Most of the defaults are fine.
 We will create a 1024 bit RSA key.
-For added security, use a password for the key.
-This will let you to securely use the same password on all servers where your key is authorized.

 # Example Settings
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.generate.settings.example.png)
 You can call your key anything you like.
 I have named mine after the device, htc_aria.
-Enable "Load key at start" to have the key automatically loaded.
+Enable "Load key at start" to have the key automatically loaded by ConnectBot.

 # Collect Entropy
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.generate.entropy.png)
 Random numbers are used to generate the key.
-Move your finger around the screen until enough is generated.
+Move your finger around the screen until enough randomness has been collected.

 # New Pubkey Created
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.example.png)